mobgen/halo-documentation/pages/cms/applications/cms_applications_operations.md

 - In the list find the app you want to delete and press in the right the <span class="fa fa-trash"/> trash button.
 - Optionally you can select multiple apps in the left square and perform a bulk delete with the <span class="fa fa-ellipsis-v"/> menu.

+{% include warning.html content="Keep in mind that deleting an application that is in production can damage your business and the applications using the client id and secret of this app will not work again." %}

 ### Receive the client id and secret by mail

 - Open the top left menu and select 'Apps' using a user with 'Manage apps' permission.